redikwei/ULB_INFO-F422/README.md

 - Michael KAHLA

 ## Overview
 This project aims to predict urban air pollution levels using various machine learning models, including Random Forest and XGBoost.
-For tge selftest part, it is complete work by Hongdu WEI and it is the answer to all the R coding questions posted on UV.
+For the selftest part, it is complete work of Hongdu WEI and it is the answer to all the R coding questions posted on UV.

 ## Dataset
 The dataset used for this project is sourced from the [Zindi Urban Air Pollution Challenge](https://zindi.africa/competitions/zindiweekendz-learning-urban-air-pollution-challenge).